tauthethirtythird/io_qp2_rule_kor/readme.md

 | 11 minutes | +25% attack received | YOUR CONSCIOUSNESS FADES… receive 25% more garbage |
 | 12 minutes | +5 permanent garbage (total 10) | THIS IS THE END. +5 PERMANENT LINES |

-> In【Expert+】fatigue effects are different, see later below for specifics
+> In 【Expert+】 fatigue effects are different, see later below for specifics

 ## Mods

-This page defines not activating Expert Mod or any Mod+ as `Easy modes`
-All mods in this page are noted with【XX】format
+In this page `Easy mode` means not activating 【Expert(+)】 and not activating 【Mod+】

 Mods are ways you can increase the difficulty before starting a run, with basically only downsides and no upsides, but activating mods (or specific mod combinations) and reaching certain altitudes can grant achievements

 There are a total of 9 mods, each corresponding with a special effect that can be individually toggled, with the setting having them as Tarot Cards, a description will be written after the mod name below, there will also be a table for convenience at the end of the chapter

-((translation note: in the original readme "Garbage" in the names of "Messier Garbage, Volatile Garbage, Double Hole Garbage" are omitted but to reflect more accurately to that of in-game I'll temporarily keep them))
+((translation note: in the original readme "Garbage" in "Messier Garbage, Volatile Garbage, Double Hole Garbage" are omitted but to reflect more accurately to that of in-game I'll keep them for now))

 ### Expert (The Emperor)

-Each aspect gets slightly harder:
+- Harder to receive altitude and experience

-1. `Garbage messiness` is increased
+- `Garbage messiness` is increased
+- `Garbage favor` is decreased
-1. Rising garbage animation is removed, instead spawns instantaneously (same as TL)
+- Rising garbage animation is removed, instead spawns instantaneously (same as TL)
-1. Removes system of decreasing `targeting factor` when in danger
+- Removes system of decreasing `Targeting factor` when in danger

 ### No Hold (Temperance)

-Disables holding
+- Disables holding

 ### Messier Garbage (Wheel of Fortune)

-`Garbage messiness` increases
+- `Garbage messiness` increases
+- `Garbage favor` decreases

 ### Gravity (The Tower)

-Gravity noticeably increases
+- Gravity noticeably increases
-Lock delay table for the ten floors (unit frames): 30, 29, 28, 27, 26, 24, 22, 20, 18, 16
+- Lock delay table for the ten floors (unit frames): 30, 29, 28, 27, 26, 24, 22, 20, 18, 16

 ### Volatile Garbage (Strength)

-Garbage entering from the bottom is multiplied by 2x (The inner system is actually received garbage x2, and cancelling is also x2)
+- Attack multiplier and cancel multiplier are both x2

+> Can be summarized as received garbage on the board is x2
-> This mod can speed up progress at the start, but poses too much of a threat in the endgame, whether its final effect is positive or negative is dependent on what type of play
+> Because it just increases the amount of garbage lines, therefore also indirectly decreases garbage messiness, so this mod can speed up climbing progress at the start, but poses too much of a threat in the endgame so whether its good or not is dependent on the specific type of play

 ### Double Hole Garbage (The Devil)

-Every line of garbage has a chance to have two holes
+- Every line of garbage has a chance to have two holes

 ### Invisible (The Hermit)

-Pieces placed become invisible
+- Pieces placed become invisible
-Every 5 seconds the whole board flashes which can be convenient for digging
+- Every 5 seconds the whole board flashes which can be convenient for digging

 ### All-Spin (The Magician)

-(See spin rules at the start) Upgrades non-T tetromino from mini spins into full spins, making them send lines*2 attack similarly to T-Spins
+- Non-T tetromino's Spins can be like T providing lines*2 of base attack (see the start for Spin detection rules)

-But the cost is when a player clears lines (Accurately it should be the text that appears on the left after hard dropping, non-line-clear spins count too), if the action text is the exact same, then a fully covered garbage line with a reverse tally counter of the floor number+5 appears at the bottom of the board as punishment, when the player does an unpunished line clear all tallies decrease by 1, upon reaching zero the punishment lines turn into a one-hole garbage line with the hole being in the same spot as the number previously was.
+- Whenever clearing lines (accurately it should be when a piece locks and action text appears, non-line-clear Spins can also trigger), if it's the exact same as the action text in the top-left corner, then a special full garbage line instantly appears as punishment, with a reverse tally of `current floor+5` on a random position, when the player does an unpunished line clear -1, upon hitting zero it turns into a regular one-hole garbage line, with the garbage hole on the same position as where the number was

 > Only mod that can give a more positive effect after the player reaeches a certain skill level

 ### Duo (The Lovers)

-Players with supporter can invite others to play with themselves in this two-player mode
+- Players with supporter can invite others to play with themselves in this two-player mode
-To the perspective of one person, most output values will be halved, for example sent attacks and accumulated climb speed xp etc.
+- To the perspective of one person, most output values will be halved, for example sent attacks and accumulated `xp` etc.

-After both players die the game ends, but after one player dies the other player can do revive task(s) to revive their teammate, the tasks are divided into six grades ABCDEF, listed below
+- After both players die the game ends, but after one player dies the other player can do revive task(s) to revive their teammate

+  The tasks are divided into six grades ABCDEF, listed in full below:

 | Difficulty | code ID | value | name | tag type(?) | removed by mod |
 | - | - | - | - | - | - |